 Pictured as a yearling, I cannot imagine too many coyotes want to rumble with him.
 Note the short tail.

-Sale bulls at John Mitchell's Falling Springs Farm Hot Springs,VA where I worked 8 years from 1999.
-These are Salers bulls-the picture was cover on the American Salers magazine.
+Spring Sale bulls at John Mitchell's Falling Springs Farm Hot Springs,VA where I worked 8 years from 1999.
+These are our Salers bulls I pictured.
+They wound up on the cover of the American Salers magazine.

 Showboating with Robbie McNabb and his girls, Bobbie and Miranda after we won Supreme ram at the West Virginia sale in 2012.
 Robbie is a top showman with his young helpers.